hardware module#

 The new setting is applied immediately.

-freeze (bool) – set to True to freeze (stop) the background calibration; set to False to unfreeze
+freeze (bool) – set to True to freeze (stop) the background calibration; or False to unfreeze

 Set the full-scale current of the output ports (DAC)